Some Fast Technical Facts about our Display:

 Our display is entirely controlled by computer.
 We use several different technologies to control the display.
 Click the picture or links below for more information on each technology.

 Pixels: Pixels are pretty incredible light strings.
 Imagine a string of Christmas lights that you can not only tell each bulb individually to turn on or off at any given time, but also what color it should be, and how bright.
-That’s essentially what a pixel does!
+That’s what a pixel does!
 We introduced pixels into our display with our newly redone Mega-Tree in 2012, and have added additional projects since.
-We use controllers by SanDevices to control our pixels.
+We use controllers by Falcon and SanDevices to control our pixels.

 Z-Wave: We use Z-Wave home automation technology to control the static portions of our display.
 This replaces an older automation protocol we used for many years called X-10.
 For more on these technologies, click the link.